QUIC Hunter: Finding QUIC Deployments and Identifying Server Libraries Across the Internet

 \section{Introduction}

-Based on UDP, the new \quic{} protocol~\cite{rfc9000} allows implementations in user space and has thus seen wide attention from different implementors~\cite{quicImplementations2021}.
-A variety of operators (\eg{} Cloudflare~\cite{impl_quiche-cloudflare} and Microsoft~\cite{impl_msquic}), but also open source teams, started to implement \quic{} libraries during the standardization process.
+Based on UDP, the new \quic{} protocol~\cite{rfc9000} can be implemented in user space and has thus seen wide attention from various implementors~\cite{quicImplementations2021}.
+Several operators (\eg{} Cloudflare~\cite{impl_quiche-cloudflare}), as well as open source teams, started to implement \quic{} libraries during the standardization process.
 They regularly update their implementations to follow new developments and improve their library.

-Even though all libraries follow the same standard, implementation differences can be expected.
-As related work has shown, these differences impact functionality~\cite{seemann2020automating,marx2020implementationdiversity} and performance~\cite{tyunyayev2022picoquichighspeed, yu2021quicproductionperformance}, but they might also result in different implementation errors and potential security issues.
-Knowledge about deployed libraries and their potential impact on security, performance or functionality can help researchers, operators and users to analyze \quic{} in the future.
-Furthermore, the capacity to discern between distinct library deployments can also serve as an indicator of compromise in the event of a vulnerability affecting a library.
-This helps to understand \quic{} deployments, evaluate specifics of \quic{} connections on the Internet~\cite{bauer2023performancebenefits} or new \quic{} features~\cite{sander2023ecn,kunze2023spin} could be improved considering the involved libraries.
-Therefore, means to identify \quic{} libraries and an overview about their deployment on the Internet are essential.
+Even though all libraries follow the same standard, implementation differences are to be expected.
+Related work has shown that these differences affect functionality~\cite{seemann2020automating, marx2020implementationdiversity} and performance~\cite{tyunyayev2022picoquichighspeed,yu2021quicproductionperformance,Jaeger2023QUIC}.
+They can drastically influence scans, \eg{} during deployment detection as shown in this work, and future research.
+It is important to differentiate between effects due to the network, the protocol specification, and implementation specifics.
+The assessment of performance and bottlenecks of \quic{} connections on the Internet~\cite{bauer2023performancebenefits} or new \quic{} features~\cite{sander2023ecn,kunze2023spin} could be improved considering the involved libraries.
+Therefore, means to properly scan and identify \quic{} libraries and an overview of their deployment on the Internet are essential.
 Our key contributions in this work are: